Do you need a dedicated GPS screen on your car dashboard, or is a smartphone app smart enough to get you from A to B

-If you travel in an area with good mobile reception and have a full drivers licence then a Car GPS app on your smartphone such as Google Maps, Apple Maps for iPhone and Maps for Android is a good option.
+If you travel in an area with good mobile reception and have a full driver licence, then a car GPS app on your smartphone such as Google Maps, Apple Maps (for iPhone) and Maps (for Android) is a good option.
 The data download will not be an issue as long as you're on a reasonable data plan (anything over 1GB per month will be fine).

-If you travel a lot in marginal reception areas or if you don't own a smartphone (there are a lot of people who don't own or want a smartphone) then a dedicated car GPS is a very good option – they've never been more affordable or feature packed.
+If you travel a lot in marginal reception areas or if you don't own a smartphone, then a dedicated car GPS is a very good option – they've never been more affordable or feature packed.